Additional Information

 Level of Instruction: Basic

-Reviewer Information: Laurie Bjerklie, M.A., MLS(ASCP)CM is currently a Content Developer for MediaLab and LabCE.
-She has been
+Reviewer Information: Laurie Bjerklie, MA, MLS(ASCP)CM, is an Education Developer for MediaLab and LabCE.
+She earned a B.S. in

 Course Description: This course was adapted by MediaLab, under license from Education Materials for Health Professionals, Inc. Dayton, OH, 45420.
 Copyright EMHP.
 This course covers the basics of urine microscopic examination, including numerous brightfield and phase-contrast images of urinary sediment elements.
-It is assumed that students have a basic knowledge of urinalysis macroscopic and dipstick examination.
-The course covers specimen collections and processing, casts, cellular elements, normal and abnormal crystals, parasites, artifacts, and basic biochemical tests to help identify certain elements.
+Students are assumed to have basic knowledge of urinalysis macroscopic and dipstick examination.
+The course covers specimen collections and processing, casts, cellular elements, normal and abnormal crystals, parasites, artifacts, and basic biochemical tests to help identify specific elements.
 It describes a method of quantitation of urine specimens and emphasizes the intelligent correlation of macroscopic and microscopic results by the reported medical laboratory scientist.